 Some birds, such as tufted titmice and chickadees, are finicky eaters, whereas mourning doves and white-throated sparrows will eat about any type of seed.
 Black, oil-type sunflower seed and white millet rate best for attracting birds.
-Rather than buying mixes, you may want to spend your money more effectively by buying only black, oil-type sunflower seed — not a mixture of sunflower seed — and white millet separately.
+Rather than buying seeds pre-mixed, you may want to spend your money more effectively by buying black, oil-type sunflower seed and white millet separately.

 Many people enjoy feeding songbirds year-round.
-In fact, the most crucial time in the life of many birds may be in the early spring when naturally occurring seeds are more scarce.
+In fact, the most crucial time in the life of many birds may be in the early spring when naturally-occurring seeds are scarcer.
 In the spring and summer, many young birds follow their parents to the feeder.
 It is fascinating to watch the parents show their young how to crack open the seeds.

-Some birds, such as the northern (Baltimore) oriole and the ruby-throated hummingbird, are only summer residents in Missouri.
+Some birds, such as the Baltimore oriole and the ruby-throated hummingbird, are only summer residents in Missouri.
 Orioles may be attracted to the feeding stations with fruit, and hummingbirds come to special feeders filled with sugar water.
-Suet or animal fat attracts insect-eating birds such as woodpeckers year-round.
+Other specialized foods like suet or animal fat attracts insect-eating birds such as woodpeckers year-round.

 Landscaping and Other Tips

 Besides furnishing the most attractive seed, you can entice birds to your feeders in other ways.
 A complete feeding program includes establishing native trees, shrubs, vines, and flowers that not only produce food but also provide cover.
 Many native and decorative trees and shrubs furnish fruits and berries for birds.
 Holly, hawthorn, and persimmon are favorites of cedar waxwings.
 They will arrive in large flocks in winter and stay as long as the food supply lasts.